MicrosoftDocs/azure-devops-docs/docs/pipelines/process/conditions.md

 The `eq('${{ parameters.doThing }}', true)` function checks whether the `doThing` parameter is equal to `true`.
 Since the default value for `doThing` is `true`, the condition returns `true` by default unless the pipeline sets a different value.

+## Template parameters in conditions

-When you pass a parameter to a template, you need to set the parameter's value in your template or [use templateContext to pass the parameter to the template](template-parameters.md?view=azure-devops&preserve-view=true#use-templatecontext-to-pass-properties-to-templates).
+When you pass a parameter to a template, you need to either set the parameter's value in your template or [use templateContext to pass the parameter to the template](template-parameters.md?view=azure-devops&preserve-view=true#use-templatecontext-to-pass-properties-to-templates).

 For example, the following *parameters.yml* file declares the `doThing` parameter and default value: